How can Nutrition aid Fertility with Type 1 Diabetes?

 For many couples, getting pregnant can be very difficult and can cause major stress in their lives.

 For women, both the "Mediterranean" diet as well as the similar "fertility diet" can positively affect chances of becoming pregnant.
 The fertility diet focuses on consuming mono-unsaturated fats (almonds, avocado), plant proteins (soy, black beans, garbanzo beans, nuts, etc.), non-heme iron sources (spinach, soybeans, lentils), complex/high fiber carbohydrates (whole grains, brown rice), and full-fat dairy products.
-Micronutrients (vitamins and minerals) that can positively affect chances of pregnancy and overall fertility include folic acid (found in dark leafy greens, broccoli, lentils), B12 (found in meat, eggs, and dairy), and vitamin D (found in SUNSHINE, cold-water fatty fish, eggs, mushrooms).
+Micronutrients (vitamins and minerals) that can positively affect chances of pregnancy and overall fertility include folic acid (found in dark leafy greens, broccoli, lentils), B12 (found in meat, eggs, and dairy), and vitamin D (found in SUNSHINE, cold-water fatty fish, eggs, and mushrooms).

 In general, both men and women looking to increase chances of pregnancy and fertility should watch their caffeine intake and therefore consume <200mg/d.
 This is equivalent to a 12oz cup of coffee.